Provide the same approach to MIDI as on the Play, where you can switch between MIDI and Audio views to manage each.

 What is the problem?

-The Tracker only allows 8 channels of audio in total, where the Play can do 16 (8 audio, 8 midi).
-Would sending 8 channels of midi data be technically feasible?
+The Tracker only allows 8 tracks of audio in total, where the Play can do 16 (8 audio, 8 midi).
+Would sending 8 tracks of midi data be technically feasible?
 It shouldn’t greatly increase CPU demand as it is only sending midi data and isn’t doing any audio processing which is what really eats CPU power.

 What do you want to achieve?

-The same approach as with the Play where you can have 8 audio channels and 8 midi channels operating at the same time, thus giving you 16 channels of audio (arguably more through polyphony on midi channels).
+The same approach as with the Play where you can have 8 audio tracks and 8 midi tracks operating at the same time, thus giving you 16 tracks of audio (arguably more through polyphony on midi channels).
 Having parity between the two products allows you to explore so much more between them.
 It also greatly expands what is possible with the Tracker.

 Oh!
 Certainly good to know it wasn’t just me thinking along these lines!